WHY A CLAN SOCIETY?

 In 1974, Dr. Johnnie happened upon some family papers

 , which aroused his curiosity about the history of the name Little.
-He took early retirement in 1981, partly to look after his ailing wife who lived until the year 2000.
+He took early retirement in 1981, partly to look after his ailing wife who he looked after until her passing in the year 2000.
 In his spare time, he undertook more research and prepared a lecture for the Scottish Genealogy Society, which he delivered on October 15, 1987.
-Soon after that, it was published as a journal article
+Soon afterward, it was published as a journal article

 That article was pointed out to Augustine Patterson Little III (Pat), a tax accountant from the American state of Georgia, by his wife Sally.
-They were already involved in Scottish heritage studies through the Clan MacLaren Society.
+They were already involved in Scottish heritage through the Clan MacLaren Society.
 Pat looked up Dr. Johnnie and tried to talk him into forming a group for people with the surname Little, a project in which the old Scot had absolutely no interest.
-However, by St. Andrew's Day (November 30) in 1991, he had changed his mind and established the Clan Little Society.
+However, by St. Andrew's Day (November 30) of 1991, he had changed his mind and established the Clan Little Society.
 He designed a tartan for the event, which is registered with the Scottish Tartan Authority

 .
 It combines a toned down version of the Wallace red, black, and yellow design with the traditional border shepherd's black and white check pattern.
-He also designed a crest for the Clan Little Society, which has not really been put to much use.
+He also designed a crest for the Clan Little Society, but that has never been put to much use.

 The first Annual General Meeting (AGM) was held at the upcoming "Roots '93 Gathering," billed as the first-ever gathering of Border and Lowland clans.
 It included a series of events held between May 21st and 31st at Dumfries.
 In that same year, Dr. Johnnie received his ensigns armorial